 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

-eBay is an e-commerce company that connects buyers and sellers globally.
-They offer an online auction model in which users can purchase products by bidding and buying at set prices.
+eBay is an ecommerce company that connects buyers and sellers globally.
+It offers an online auction model in which users can purchase products by bidding and buying at set prices.
 Featured product categories include fashion, home accessories, electronics, motors, collectibles, antiques, visual art, stationery, electronics, and more. eBay operates in North America, Europe, Asia, and Australasia.
-Their e-commerce ecosystem includes specialty websites like Shopping.com, StubHub, Gumtree, Kijiji, and Vivanuncios.
-A fun fact about eBay is that they previously owned PayPal and Skype.
+Its ecommerce ecosystem includes specialty websites like Shopping.com, StubHub, Gumtree, Kijiji, and Vivanuncios.
+A fun fact about eBay is it was previously owned by PayPal.

 - Founded by Pierre Omidyar in 1995

 - Headquarters: San Jose, California, USA

 - Online auction and “Buy It Now” options